whekman/whekman/README.md

 ### Hi there 👋

 - (quantum) physics background, previous experience as a data scientist and scientific model developer/solution architect.
-- currently eager to learn more about htmx/django to serve python-based tools
 - reading "the linux programming interface" meanwhile writing the kilo text-editor in C
+- planning to learn more about htmx/django to serve python-based tools
 - experience using C, C++, JS, HTML/CSS, Python, R, FORTRAN and probably I forgot a few - I mainly use Python and C; see my linkedIn page.
 - interested in collaborating on a <100 hour web project involving htmx/django/aws
 - you can find my contact details on my webpage http://willemhekman.nl